DependableSystemsLab/LLFI/tutorials/ISSRE19/README.md

 ## Setup
-We provide a VM image with LLFI pre-installed and the tutorial files included, to use please install [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
+We provide a VM image with LLFI and all dependencies pre-installed, with the tutorial files also included.
+To use the VM image please install [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
-You are welcome to use your own installation of LLFI, but these instructions assume you are using the VM image.
+You are welcome to use your own installation of LLFI, but these instructions assume you are using the VM image with specific experiment folder paths.

-You can download the VirtualBox image from the following url:
+You can download the VirtualBox image [here](https://drive.google.com/file/d/15KK7-zy7ba-I9tkGloX_XOqipkeQtnWL/view?usp=sharing).

-## Notes on the provided benchmarks
+username: `llfi`

+password: `root`

+## Benchmarks
 We provide two benchmarks to run fault injections for this tutorial.
 They are simple deterministic programs with predefined inputs.

 ### sqrt